 Taking communication, collaboration and experimentation as the basis to grow as a group, Ceruleo create dramatic programmes using spoken text alongside music for two sopranos and continuo.
 Every member of the group performs as a soloist, and Ceruleo use all available combinations of instruments and voices to create innovative and captivating performances.
 They aim to engage their audiences without the need for lengthy programme notes and translations, making them a very environmentally friendly ensemble!

 Ceruleo formed in November 2014 at the Guildhall School of Music and Drama and made their debut at the Barbican Centre, London thanks to the Institute of Musical Research.
 They were Brighton Early Music Festival’s Early Music Live! scheme participants for 2015/16, which saw them appear as part of the Brighton Early Music Festival 2015 alongside leading Educational Workshops in local schools.
-Ceruleo performed their ‘Passion and Seduction’ programme in the London Festival of Baroque Music at St John’s Smith Square in May 2016, in the Antiqua 2016 series in Accademia del Ricercare, Italy in June and as part of the Oudemusiek Fringe Festival, Utrecht in August.
+Ceruleo have performed their ‘Passion and Seduction’ programme in the London Festival of Baroque Music at St John’s Smith Square, in the Antiqua 2016 series in Accademia del Ricercare, Italy and as part of the Oudemusiek Fringe Festival, Utrecht.

 Ceruleo gave several performances of their ‘Deplorable Fire’ programme commemorating the 350th Anniversary of the Great Fire of London during Autumn 2016.
 Venues included Fenton House, St Martin-in-the-Fields and St Olave’s, Hart Street.
 They also collaborated with the Museum of London, giving concerts and workshops in their ‘Fire!
 Fire!’ exhibition as well as performing live on BBC Radio 3’s ‘In Tune’.

-Ceruleo are delighted to have been offered an Artist’s Fellowship by The Guildhall School for 2016/17 and have a busy schedule of concerts this year.
-Highlights include performing for the City Music Society in February 2017, the London Handel Festival in March and at St Peter’s Wallingford in May as part of the Brighton Early Music Festival Promoters Scheme.
+Ceruleo were delighted to be Artist Fellows at The Guildhall School for 2016/17.
+Recent performance highlights include concerts for the City Music Society in February 2017, the London Handel Festival in March and at St Peter’s Wallingford in May as part of the Brighton Early Music Festival Promoters Scheme.
 In July 2017, Ceruleo premiered ‘Rival Queens’; an immersive operatic experience at Handel and Hendrix in London, in collaboration with stage director Thomas Guthrie.

 For further information, including details of all future engagements, please have a look at our Diary.